sammyne/mastering-ethereum/chapter09-smart-contract-security/README.md

   - Locking funds for periods of time
   - Various state-changing conditional statements
 - Related links (TODO: links)
-  - The Solidity docs
+  - The Solidity docs - [Block and Transaction Properties]
-  - Joris Bontje's Ethereum Stack Exchange question
+  - Joris Bontje's Ethereum Stack Exchange question: [Can a contract safely rely on block.timestamp]

+[Block and Transaction Properties]: https://solidity.readthedocs.io/en/latest/units-and-global-variables.html#block-and-transaction-properties
+[Can a contract safely rely on block.timestamp]: https://ethereum.stackexchange.com/questions/413/can-a-contract-safely-rely-on-block-timestamp?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa

 ### The Vulnerability

 - Example contract as [Roulette.sol](examples/block-timestamp-manipulation/Roulette.sol)
-  - If enough ether pools in the contract, a miner who solves a block is incentivized to choose a timestamp such that `block.timestamp` or now modulo 15 is 0
+  - If enough ether pools in the contract, a miner who solves a block is incentivized to choose a timestamp such that `block.timestamp` modulo 15 is 0
   - As there is only one person allowed to bet per block, this is also vulnerable to front-running attacks
 - In practice, block timestamps are required to be
   - Monotonically increasing